orcasmedialab/lineupSim/README.md

 *   This simulation focuses solely on the batting team's performance.
 Opposing pitching and defense are not dynamically factored-in beyond the assumed league-average outcomes reflected in the input player stats.

-*   Baserunning logic, while enhanced, still simplifies some situations (e.g., no explicit modeling of runner speed differences beyond XBP, basic DP trigger logic, no hit-and-run, no simulation of SB/CS attempts during play).
+*   Baserunning logic, while enhanced, still simplifies some situations (e.g., no explicit modeling of runner speed differences beyond XBP, basic DP trigger logic, no hit-and-run).
+Stealing attempts (SB/CS) are simulated based on player stats *before* each plate appearance.

 **General ToDo**
-   *   Implement stealing
+   *   Reword "Player X is forced to advance"
    *   Periodic progress updates during long orchestrator runs (e.g., time elapsed/remaining estimate).
    *   Create simple web interface for website use
    *   (Consider) Modify indices for weighted baserunner outs (index at 0 instead of -1)